How a Dietitian Can Help You Live Better with Rheumatoid Arthritis

 When you live with a chronic illness, you will gradually build up a diverse health care team — including a dietitian or nutritionist.
 This team can help you stay as healthy as possible and avoid malnutrition.

 There are a number of reasons why you may experience poor nutrition.
 One factor is that chronic inflammation involves the production of certain proteins called cytokines.
 Two such cytokines, the tumor necrosis factor and interleukin-1, are known to increase your resting rate of metabolism and protein breakdown.

 The medications we take can also impact nutrition.
 Many of these meds have gastrointestinal side effects, such as acid reflux and nausea, which can make it hard to eat and may result in vitamin deficiencies.
-The medication themselves can also cause deficiencies.
+The medication itself can also cause deficiencies.
 Methotrexate, for instance, can cause folic acid deficiency.
 It is also quite common for people with RA to have deficiencies in vitamin D and selenium, a mineral often found in shellfish and whole grains.

 If you want to lose weight, or wish to explore how your diet may impact RA symptoms, a dietitian can also be very helpful.

 Dietitian versus nutritionist

 There are two types of professionals who work with people to change their eating habits: dietitians and nutritionists.
 An interesting fact is that all registered dietitians are nutritionists.
 However, not all nutritionists are registered dietitians.